Deirdre18/ecommerce-django-app/README.md

     - An incremental chart/user dashboard showing votes could be implemented to show which features are most popular.
     - More products could be added and pagination used or 'more' button to view all products.
     - A 'down-voting' function, as currently there is only the option to up-vote on this website.
+    - Drop-down menu for users to add their own blogs and edit/delete.

 ## **Testing**